alienator88/McBrew/README.md

 McBrew is licensed under [Commons Clause](https://commonsclause.com).

 This means that McBrew open-source and you can do whatever you want with McBrew's source, like modifying it, contributing to it etc., but you can't sell McBrew or modified versions of it.

+## Some of my apps

+[Pearcleaner](https://github.com/alienator88/Pearcleaner) - An opensource app cleaner with privacy in mind

+[Sentinel](https://github.com/alienator88/Sentinel) - A GUI for controlling gatekeeper status on your mac

+[Viz](https://github.com/alienator88/Viz) - Utility for extracting text from images, videos, qr/barcodes

+[McBrew](https://github.com/alienator88/McBrew) - A GUI for managing your homebrew